GPurgatorio/Master-Computer-Science-ICT/README.md

 The connection can be performed with various technologies, the most famous is **Ethernet**, commonly used in Local Area Networks (LAN) and Wide Area Networks (WAN).
 Ethernet use twisted pair and fiber optic links.
 Ethernet as some famous features such as 48-bit MAC address and Ethernet frame format that influenced other networking protocols.

 #### Infiniband
-Even if Ethernet is so famous, there are other standard to communicate. **InfiniBand (IB)** is another standard used in high-performance computing (HPC) that features very high throughtput and very low latency.
+Even if Ethernet is so famous, there are other standard to communicate. **InfiniBand (IB)** is another standard used in high-performance computing (HPC) that features very high throughtput and very low latency (about 2 microseconds).
 InfiniBand is a protocol and a physical infrastructure and it can send up to 2GB massages with 16 priorities level.
 The [RFC 4391](https://tools.ietf.org/html/rfc4391) specifies a method for encapsulating and transmitting IPv4/IPv6 and Address Resolution Protocol (ARP) packets over InfiniBand (IB).

 InfiniBand trasmits data in packets up to 4KB.
 A massage can be: